 The virus was surging in Europe and the US at the time.
 It was not yet clear how Africa would be affected but everyone feared the worst.
 As we reported, the crowded communities of Harare seemed particularly vulnerable.
-Zimbabwe had almost not testing facilities and just one ICU.
+Zimbabwe had almost no testing facilities and just one Intensive Care Unit (ICU).
 If the virus was allowed to enter communities like Chitungwiza and Epworth, there was a real fear that it could spread like wildfire.

 WAP was already playing a leading role in supporting vulnerable families in Harare.
 Starting in 2018, WAP trained two teams of girls to make and sell soap as a way to reduce the threat from early marriage, and help cover the cost of the girls’ education.
 The project has generated over $6,000 to this point, and created a tightly-knit and highly effective team.

 In 2019, eleven WAP girls produced blocks for the Zimbabwe Child Marriage Quilt, describing their experience of early marriage.
 Their blocks were assembled into an advocacy quilt by Allison Wilbur, from Rhode Island.
-Constance Mugari, the founder of WAP, took the quilt to Nairobi in November for the ICPD 25 summit on Women and Girls and used the quilt extensively to promote WAP’s child marriage program in Zimbabwe with delegates.
+Constance Mugari, the founder of WAP, took the quilt to Nairobi in November for the ICPD 25 summit on Women and Girls and used the quilt to promote WAP’s work with delegates.

 We were delighted, but not surprised, when the girls decided to use their stitching skills to describe the pandemic in May 2020.
 We asked WAP to come up with a budget and drew on our own COVID-19 community fund to cover the costs of training, transport, and material (around $1,500).

-The question is at what cost?
+But the real question is – at what cost?
 Poor families in Chitungwiza and Epworth earn as little as $1,50 a day.
 The lockdown has prevented them from taking their goods to market and shopping for essential food stuffs.
 The regulations – on travel and masks – have fallen most heavily on poor families.
 Evelyn’s block warns of hunger.
 Vimbai is worried at the increase in domestic violence.
 Trish finds that rising costs are putting basic food commodities out of reach.

 The Covid-19 lockdown and high unemployment have increased the level of domestic violence and divorces in many Zimbabwean households.
 Wives and husbands fight over the lack of provisions in their houses.